tipsypastels/fmt2/README.md

 # fmt

-paste discord logs to nicely format. [see it in action](https://fmt.dakota.zone).
+paste discord logs to nicely format. public instance is no longer maintained, run locally if you need it.